raminshahab/qualia/README.md

-# Instateam
+# Full Stack Demo Boilerplate

-### Team Management System using Django and Vue.js
+### Boiler plate using Django and Vue.js

-Instateam is a web application that allows you to manage team members, including creating, updating, deleting, and listing members.
-It uses **Django** for the backend API and **Vue.js** for the frontend.
+BP is a web application that allows you to setup a boiler plate Django and VUE project using a simple Docker command and your local computer.
+Note: You will need Docker Desktop and have the Docker daemon running in order to use.

 ---